 Our sincere thanks to Theresa Nolan for providing this scholarship to the members of the Southeast Produce Council.
 She is a lifetime member of the SEPC and is always available to lend a helping hand wherever needed.

 One college-aged student (graduating high school senior or current college student) will receive a one-time scholarship of $5,000 to help with their education.
 The scholarship will be awarded based on GPA (3.0 or higher), references, and quality of essay.

 Who is eligible to apply for the James & Theresa Nolan Family Foundation Scholarship?

-Each applicant must be/have a parent or grandparent who is a corporate member in good standing as of January 1, 2018 [has been on the SEPC membership roster for at least 12 months and has attended at least one event (Southern Exposure and/or Southern Innovations) within the last 12 months].
+Each applicant must be/have a parent or grandparent who is a corporate member in good standing as of January 1, 2018 [Member has been on the SEPC membership roster for at least 12 months and has attended at least one event (Southern Exposure and/or Southern Innovations) within the last 12 months].
 Immediate family members may apply if the active member is part of a corporate membership.
 Members who have individual memberships are not eligible.

 Each applicant must be enrolled as a full-time student (minimum 12 semester hours).